icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/streams.md

 The peer accepts a new stream when it receives a Stream or StreamLast frame with a stream identifier larger than the last accepted stream identifier.

 The stream identifier must be the next expected stream identifier.
-For example, if the last accepted client-side bidirectional stream identifier is 0, the next stream identifier must be 4.
+For example, if the last stream accepted by the server is the bidirectional stream with the identifier 0, the next stream identifier must be 4.

 ## Stream closure